MicrosoftDocs/azure-media-services/media-services/latest/monitoring/monitor-media-services.md

 For more information on what metric dimensions are, see [Multi-dimensional metrics](/azure/azure-monitor/essentials/data-platform-metrics#multi-dimensional-metrics).

 Media services has the following metric dimensions.
 They are self-explantory based on the metrics they support.
-See the [metrics links](#metrics) above for more information.

 - OutputFormat
 - HttpStatusCode